 So far, not a single parent has voiced a concern, and Staaby reports that students have been deeply engaged by his use of popular video games.
 “Never have I experienced my class like when we played The Last of Us or discussed the immensely difficult dilemmas of The Walking Dead.
 That, at least, has got to count for something.”
 In an age when engagement in traditional classrooms is losing ground to high-caliber interactive media, this counts for a lot.

 Much like a character in The Walking Dead, schools today are confronted with a difficult moral decision: disregard graphic violence in video games and media at the risk of casting our youth adrift, or make allowances for graphic content as a means to productively reflect on and contextualize violence.
 Ideally, examples like Staaby’s will encourage a greater dialogue about an issue that is becoming too pressing and complex to simply ignore.

-A critically acclaimed zombie survival game, the rich narrative and complex characters work with traditional literature lessons.
-Staaby uses the game to study narrative structure and character arcs, and suggests that it would work well in companionship with a dystopian novel like Cormac McCarthy's The Road.
+The Last of Us: In this critically acclaimed zombie survival game, the rich narrative and complex characters work with traditional literature lessons.
+Staaby uses the game to study narrative structure and character arcs, and suggests that it would work well in companionship with a dystopian novel like Cormac McCarthy’s The Road.

-Ethics theories are introduced piecemeal, just before a relevant dilemma takes place.
+The Walking Dead: Ethics theories are introduced piecemeal, just before a relevant dilemma takes place.
 The game is paused during each dilemma, and students break into groups to discuss the ethical theories and come up with a solution.
 This allows for the immediate practical application of the theory.
 Staaby has groups use the polling software Kahoot! to facilitate collective decision-making.